Baccano01/Functional-And-Imperative-Programming-Techniques-course/compilation-and-interpretation.md

-To compile a haskell program enter on the terminal:
+### To compile a haskell program/module enter on the terminal:

 <code>ghc myprogram.hs</code>